I wanted to make you aware of what has happened in the last month.

 Rep. Lee Hewitt

-I’m privileged to serve in the House.
+It’s an honor and privilege to represent District 108!
 Please let me know if I can be of assistance.

 Rep. Lee Hewitt